What Others See that We Can’t

 Change the Existing Ways of Enabling

 Be ready to state that you will withhold any further help unless they get help for their addiction.
 Be specific to the type of support – financial, housing, or transportation.
-However, you can reinforce that withheld support will continue if they choose treatment if that is possible.
+However, you can reinforce that withheld support will continue if they choose treatment, if that is possible.

-For others, they may have to distance themselves and not communicate with the addict for a set time.
+Others may have to distance themselves and not communicate with the addict for a set time.
 Some family members do need a break.
 One member may be the point of contact to see if the user has changed their mind about needing and wanting treatment if they refuse the help the day of the intervention.

 Give the Addict Choices at the Intervention

-- Go to detox if it is medically indicated.
+- Go to detox if medically necessary.

 - Come home and enter outpatient treatment for 12 weeks